Bauani/weatherTerminal/Readme.md

 The implementation currently uses **wget** shell software that is preinstalled on most linux systems.

+wget can also be installed manually on unix systems

 ## Compile software

 Boost **property_tree** librariy must be installed to compile the software.